psilva8769/data-engineering-spotify/README.md

 - SpotifyDataETL-TO-EXCEL.ipynb: Open this Jupyter notebook in your Jupyter environment and run the cells to perform the ETL process and save the data into Excel files.

 ## Contributing
 Contributions to this project are welcome.
-Please ensure to follow the best coding practices and adhere to the existing code structure.
+Please ensure to follow good coding practices, at least to some extent and adhere to the existing code structure.